 Phil Lascelles specialises in the history of New Zealanders at War.
 He graduated in 2015 with an MA in History with first class honours from Massey University and has earlier degrees in Computer Science and in Management.
 His MA thesis studied New Zealanders employed in the Mercantile Marine during WWI.
-He is currently completing a Post-Graduate Diploma of Museum Studies at Massey University.
+He recently completed a Post-Graduate Diploma of Museum Studies with Distinction at Massey University.

 He has undertaken a number of history research projects including documenting the Auckland War Memorial Museum medal collection displayed in its new Pou Maumahara Memorial Discovery Centre, and compiling the roll of New Zealanders who survived WWI for artist Fiona Jack’s Survivors’ Roll of Honour 2014 series of 20 prints commissioned by the Australian War Memorial for its Anzac Centenary Print Portfolio.
 He was awarded the Gold Medal of Merit in 2002 by the international Orders and Medals Research Society for his contribution to medal research.